 This policy will be reviewed in full by the Governing Body no less than annually.

-The policy was last reviewed and agreed by the Governing Body on <insert date>.

-It is due for review on <insert date>.
+The policy was last reviewed and agreed by the Governing Body in September 2019 It is due for review on September 2020.

-Signature Date
+Signature " softetoher Date16/10/19

 Head Teacher

-Signature Date
+Signature Date 16/10/19

 Chair of Governors